joGao01/inbox-of-gregor-samsa-2022/README.md

 # Inbox of Gregor Samsa (2022)

-This is a remake of a project I originally did in 2019 for an art class.
+This is a [remake](https://inbox-of-gregor-samsa-2022.vercel.app) of a project I originally did in 2019 for an art class.

 It all started because I was getting ready to apply to TikTok.
 I was looking over some of my stuff, and I realized, "_Yikes!
-The README for this project is still in unformatted plaintext!_" (Bro, 2019 was a dark time.
+The README for this project is still in unformatted plaintext!_" (2019 was a dark time.
 I had just learned Javascript in my art class.
 I had never heard of markdown.)

 So I went into the repo and quickly fixed that.
 Phew, crisis averted.
 The fact that I wouldn't perceive markdown until my senior year in college would, henceforth, stay between me and God<sup>1</sup>.